Skip to main content

 This page has been translated using TexTra by NICT.
 Please note that the translation may not be completely accurate.If you find any mistranslations, we appreciate your feedback on the "Request form for improving the automatic translation ".

-1. Enactment of the Public Records and Archives Management Act
+1. Enactment of the Public Records Management Law

-*For details, please visit the Cabinet Office website " Kumonjo Kanri ".
+*For details, please refer to the Cabinet Office website " Official Document Management ".

-"Public Records and Archives" means administrative documents, corporate documents, and specific historical public records and archives (Article 2, Paragraph 8 of the Public Records and Archives Management Act).
+"Public Records and Archives" refers to administrative documents, corporate documents, and specific historical public records and archives (Article 2, Paragraph 8 of the Public Records and Archives Management Act).

 • Administrative document

-Documents prepared or obtained by officials of an administrative organ in the course of their duties, which are held by the administrative organ for organizational use by officials of the administrative organ (Article 2, Paragraph 4 of the Public Records and Archives Management Act)
+Documents created or obtained by an employee of an administrative organ in the course of his or her duties that are held by the administrative organ concerned for organizational use by its employees (Article 2, Paragraph 4 of the Public Records and Archives Management Act)

 • Corporate document

-Documents prepared or obtained by officers or employees of an incorporated administrative agency, etc. in the course of their duties, which are held by the incorporated administrative agency, etc. for organizational use by its officers or employees (Article 2, paragraph (5) of the Public Records and Archives Management Act)
+Documents created or obtained by an officer or employee of an incorporated administrative agency, etc. in the course of his or her duties that are held by the incorporated administrative agency, etc. concerned for organizational use by its officers or employees (Article 2, Paragraph 5 of the Public Records and Archives Management Act)

-Among official documents and other documents that are important as historical materials, those that have been transferred to the National Archives of Japan, etc. pursuant to the provisions of Article 8, paragraph (1) of the Public Records and Archives Management Act, etc. (Article 2, paragraph (7) of the Public Records and Archives Management Act)
+Among official documents and other documents that are important as historical materials, those that have been transferred to the National Archives of Japan, etc. pursuant to Article 8, Paragraph 1 of the Public Records and Archives Management Act (Article 2, Paragraph 7 of the Public Records and Archives Management Act)

 1. Create Document